 Sample Transcript of SatVoice Callback Check "New York RADIO, Airline 123, request SatVoice Callback check."
-For aircraft equipped with both Inmarsat and Iridium: " on Inmarsat/Iridium (as applicable)" Answer from the ground: "Airline 123, copy, terminating call, will call you right back" New SatVoice call from ground: "Airline 123, New York Radio with your SatVoice callback, how do you read?"
+For aircraft equipped with both Inmarsat and Iridium: " on Inmarsat/Iridium (as applicable)" Answer from the ground: "Airline 123, copy, terminating call, will call you right back" "Airline 123, New York Radio with your SatVoice callback, how do you read?"
 SatVoice answer from the air: "Loud and clear, SatVoice callback check good, good day!"